bibinss/human-action-classification-using-detectron-and-lstm/blog/blog.md

 ## Inferencing
 We have built an Flask based web application to run the Detectron and LSTM models in colab to process input videos.
 Use the [colab notebooks](https://github.com/bibinss/human-action-classification-using-detectron-and-lstm#colab-notebooks) mentioned in the codebase to run the application.

 Below shows some results of application for the sample video provided.
+Action classification performed by the application is updated on the result video.
+See it on the below images on the bottom right of the images.
 <table><tr><td>
 <img src="res_1.png" alt="action classification" width="300"/>
 </td>